 On 8 June celebrate as world ocean day to highlight the importance of Oceans.
 Planets cover more than 70% of plants.
 It is the source of our life, nourishing humanity, and any other life on earth.

-According to the United Nation the ocean is our planet’s lungs, and a major source of food and medicine are an important part of biology.
-The World Ocean Day is celebrated to highlight the importance of water animals and plants they offer numerous animal shelter, so you get the lifesaving oxygen.
-It is celebrated to create awareness about human actions such as Plastic pollution, waste disposal, oil leaks to save the Ocean.
+According to the United Nation the ocean is our planet’s lungs.
+And a major source of food and medicine are an important part of biology.
+The World Ocean Day is celebrate to highlight the importance of water animals and plants.
+They offer numerous animal shelter, so you get the lifesaving oxygen.
+It is celebrate to create awareness about human actions, such as plastic pollution, waste disposal, oil leaks to save the Ocean.

 The purpose of this day to inform the public impact of human actions on the oceans.
 Develop a worldwide movement of citizens for the ocean and mobilize and unite the world population on a project for the sustainable management for the oceans.